bowtoes/NAeP/docs/chunks/akd.md

    `BGM_0_000_11.wem`
    `BGM_0_000_12.wem`

-   Those ones are weird in their own way however.
-More noteworthy lack of presence in
+   Those ones are weird in their own way, however a more noteworthy lack of presence in
    `BGM_0_001_09.wem`
    `BGM_0_007_*.wem`
    `BGM_0_008_00.wem`